The One-Person Billion-Dollar Company: How AI Is Rewriting the Laws of Business

 A new kind of company is emerging — one where scale is no longer limited by people, but by intelligence itself.

+Most revolutions in business did not announce themselves as revolutions — they arrived disguised as efficiency.
 The factory made production faster.
 The internet made distribution instant.
 Cloud computing made infrastructure invisible.
+Each one quietly reshaped the company without ever declaring war on it.

 The End of Organizational Gravity

+For most of modern history, companies were constrained by a single force: human coordination.
+Every function required people, every new customer required more support, and every new market required more staff.
+Growth was inseparable from organizational expansion.
 This created what can be called organizational gravity — the heavier a company became, the harder it was to move.

-AI systems are beginning to absorb the functions that once required entire departments.
-Execution is no longer bound to payroll.
+That gravity is now weakening.
+AI systems are beginning to absorb the functions that once required entire departments, and execution is no longer bound to payroll.
+A new structure is emerging: a company that scales without expanding its human core.

 The Collapse of Headcount Economics

-This assumption shaped everything — management theory, corporate hierarchy, venture capital, and even education.
+The traditional model of business was built on a simple equation: more revenue requires more employees.
+This assumption shaped everything — management theory, corporate hierarchy, venture capital, even education.
+And it is now breaking.

 - Writing and distributing marketing campaigns